Grant East median real estate price is $54,525, which is less expensive than 96.2% of Michigan neighborhoods and 98.9% of all U.S. neighborhoods.

 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 63.2%.
 This is a higher percent living alone than we found in 99.2% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, the Grant East neighborhood stands out for having an average per capita income lower than 98.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Grant East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.4% of the neighborhoods in America.

 More people in Grant East choose to walk to work each day (17.1%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-American households most often have a car, and regularly they have two or three.
-But households in the Grant East neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Grant East neighborhood have a highly unusual car ownership.
 29.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.1% of U.S. neighborhoods.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 More residents of the Grant East neighborhood live here today that also were living in this same neighborhood five years ago than is found in 96.1% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 Did you know that the Grant East neighborhood has more Sub-Saharan African and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.2% of this neighborhood's residents have Sub-Saharan African ancestry and 2.1% have British ancestry.